eomereu/thirtydaysofpython/cheatSheet.md

 ham[: upper_fn(x) : step_fn(x)], ham[:: step_fn(x)]
 ham[lower + offset : upper + offset]
 ```
-&nbsp;-&nbsp;Immediately before the open parenthesis that starts the argument list of a function call:
+- Immediately before the open parenthesis that starts the argument list of a function call:
 ```python
 spam(1)
 ```
-&nbsp;-&nbsp;Immediately before the open parenthesis that starts an indexing or slicing:
+- Immediately before the open parenthesis that starts an indexing or slicing:
 ```python
 dct['key'] = lst[index]
 ```
-&nbsp;-&nbsp;More than one space around an assignment (or other) operator to align it with another:
+- More than one space around an assignment (or other) operator to align it with another:
 ```python
 x = 1
 y = 2
 long_variable = 3
 ```
 --- OTHER RECOMMENDETATIONS ON WHITESPACING ---
-&nbsp;-&nbsp;Always surround these binary operators with a single space on either side: assignment (=), augmented assignment (+=, -= etc.), comparisons (==, <, >, !=, <>, <=, >=, in, not in, is, is not), Booleans (and, or, not).
+- Always surround these binary operators with a single space on either side: assignment (=), augmented assignment (+=, -= etc.), comparisons (==, <, >, !=, <>, <=, >=, in, not in, is, is not), Booleans (and, or, not).

-&nbsp;-&nbsp;If operators with different priorities are used, consider adding whitespace around the operators with the lowest priority(ies).
+- If operators with different priorities are used, consider adding whitespace around the operators with the lowest priority(ies).
 Use your own judgment; however, never use more than one space, and always have the same amount of whitespace on both sides of a binary operator:
 ```python
 i = i + 1
 submitted += 1